4 Beginning Your Research

 When an experiment cannot be replicated, does that mean it’s wrong?
 Nosek said it’s possible that both studies are right, and that the inability to reproduce a study may be “a sign of uncertainty, not a sign of untrustworthiness… a signal there’s something going on that we don’t understand” (Vedantam, 2015, para.
 8).

-Just like news stories develop over time, science changes too.
-Truth can change, as new information is learned — such truths are all pieces of larger conversations, and conversations build with each voice that contributes its discoveries.
+Just like news stories develop over time, science also changes.
+Truth can change as new information is learned — such truths are all pieces of broader conversations, and conversations build with each voice that contributes its discoveries.
 Anyone who has been on a road trip with a kid will tell you how boring an unchanging conversation can be (Are we there yet?
 Are we there yet?
 Are we there yet?).
-It’s up to everyone to add what they can to scholarly conversations to keep them from stagnating, and to keep progress — academic, scientific, technological, and artistic progress — moving, changing, and advancing.
+It’s up to everyone to add what they can to scholarly conversations to keep them from stagnating and to keep progress — academic, scientific, technological, and artistic progress — moving, changing, and advancing.

 FINDING IDEAS FOR TOPICS

 Most of the time, you’ll be given a topic to write about.
-Other times, you’ll need to come up with your own idea, which can be the most challenging part of the research process.
-You can find ideas for topics in a number of places.
-Here’s a list to help you get started:
+Other times, you’ll need to create your idea, which can be the most challenging part of the research process.
+You can find ideas for topics in a number of places; here is a list to help you get started:

-• Textbooks are great for an overview of topics.
-If you are taking an interesting course, look in your textbook for topic ideas, or ask your professor.
+- Textbooks are exceptional for an overview of topics.
+If you are taking a course, look in your textbook for topic ideas or ask your professor.

-• Reference books are good for identifying specific areas of a subject you might be interested in pursuing.
-Browse the reference area and look for encyclopedias or other reference sources that will give you background on a variety of topics.
+- Reference books are good for identifying specific areas of a subject you might be interested in pursuing.
+Browse the reference area and look for encyclopedias or other sources that provide background various topics.

-• Magazines and newspapers are good sources for exploring current events issues.
+- Magazines and newspapers are good sources for exploring current events and issues.

-• General or subject-specific article databases are great if you already have a topic in mind.
-Academic Search Ultimate is a good general database to start with if you aren’t sure where to look.
+- General or subject-specific article databases are great if you already have a topic in mind.
+ProQuest Central is a great resource for searching multiple databases at once if you aren’t sure where to start.

-• There are several great databases for argumentative papers.
-CQ Researcher presents both sides of the story for controversial topics, and Opposing Viewpoints in Context allows you to browse specific kinds of information (e.g., academic journals, editorials, statistics, and magazines) on controversial topics.
+- There are several great databases for argumentative papers.
+CQ Researcher presents both sides of the story for controversial topics, Opposing Viewpoints in Context allows you to browse specific information formats (e.g., academic journals, editorials, statistics, and magazines) on controversial topics.

-• Wikipedia can also be a good place for some background information on a topic, as well as possible keywords and phrases and search ideas.
-It should not be used as a source for a paper, but sometimes you see something about a topic that you didn’t know before and can find some good ideas for your paper.
+- Wikipedia can also be a good place for some background information on a topic, as well as possible keywords, phrases, and search ideas.
+While Wikipedia should not be used as a cited source, sometimes you find additional sources, or find good ideas and discussion points for your paper there.

-• Don’t forget personal issues you are dealing with or things you are passionate about.
-This could be a pet, a hobby, or a problem you or a friend or family member is dealing with.
-Sometimes it is very personal, like single parenting, or a certain disease a loved one deals with.
+- Don’t forget about personal issues you are dealing with or things you are passionate about.
+This could be a pet, a hobby, or a problem you or someone you know is dealing with.
+Sometimes it is very personal, like being a single parent, or perhaps a disease a loved one deals with.
 Think about questions you can ask about these things.
 For example, how did this hobby become a thing?
 Who started it?
 Is there some psychological benefit to owning a pet?
 What makes people mistreat pets?
 Are single parents treated equally in the workplace?
 What is the current state of research on this disease?
 Use these simple questions as a starting point to develop a focused research question or thesis statement that will work for the scope of the project you will be working on.

 SCOPE OF THE PROJECT

-Once you decide on an idea, it is important to think about the scope of the assignment or project you will be working on.
-The length of a paper is important to consider because that will give some indication of how many sources will be needed — and how broad or focused the topic should be.
-For example, are you working on a 4-page paper that discusses your personal views on a particular topic, or are you working on a 30-page scholarly literature review?
-Are you required to find a minimum of two sources of any kind, or are you required to find a minimum of 15 peer-reviewed articles on the topic?
-If your topic is too narrow, you won’t be able to find the required number of sources or have enough information to fill out the required length for the paper.
+Once you decide on an idea, it is important to consider the scope of the assignment or project you will be working on.
+The length of a paper is important to consider because that will indicate how many sources will be needed — and how broad or focused the topic should be.
+For example, are you working on a 4-page paper that discusses personal views on a particular topic, or are you working on a 30-page scholarly literature review?
+Are you required to find a minimum of two sources of any kind, or do you need to find a minimum of 15 peer-reviewed articles on the topic?
+If your topic is too narrow, you won’t be able to locate the required number of sources or have enough information to fill out the length requirement for the paper.

-If you are required to use specific types (e.g., scholarly) or formats (e.g., books) of sources, then you can’t go with just any topic.
-For example, you may not be able to locate 15 peer-reviewed articles on hip-hop music or football.
-However, if you modify the topic to focus on the role that social class plays in hip-hop music or the issue of recurrent concussions in college football players, you will be able to locate academic journal articles or books.
+If you need to use specific types (e.g., scholarly) or formats (e.g., books) of sources, you can’t go with just any topic.
+For example, you may be unable to locate 15 peer-reviewed articles on hip-hop music.
+However, if you modify the topic to focus on the role of social class in hip-hop music, you will be able to locate academic journal articles or books.
 If you are required to use a minimum of two books for your paper, you won’t be able to find any on a topic that is too current, such as a presidential election that happened a month ago.
 However, if you revise your focus to a related issue, such as campaign financing or the merits of the electoral college, you’ll be able to locate books.
 The scope of your assignment or project will impact the types and formats of information you’ll be able to find, as well as how broad or narrow your topic will need to be.
 These are important to consider before you begin looking for information.
-But remember, it’s okay to go back and revise your topic if you find that you are having a hard time finding sources — it’s all part of the process.
+But remember, it’s okay to go back and revise your topic if you are having a hard time finding sources — it’s all part of the process.
 Just be sure to clear it with your professor.

 FOCUSING THE TOPIC & FORMULATING A RESEARCH QUESTION OR THESIS STATEMENT

-Most college level research papers will have either a research question or a thesis statement.
-Both identify the issue you will be writing about; one is phrased as a question and the other is phrased as a statement.
-Both should be focused to work with the scope of your project or assignment.
+Most college-level research papers have either a research question or a thesis statement.
+Both identify the issue you will be writing about; one is phrased as a question, the other as a statement.
+Both should focus on working with the scope of your project or assignment.
 There are many ways to focus a topic idea.
-You can focus a topic by geography, a specific population, or a particular time period.
+You can focus your topic by geography, a specific population, or a particular time period.
 You don’t have to focus your topic in all these ways; these are just some possibilities:

 Why is it important to focus a topic?
 If it’s too broad, you’ll be overwhelmed.
 For example, searching for sources on “education” would bring up an enormous amount of information, but focusing your search on “how school vouchers will hurt already economically strapped public schools” will provide a more manageable set of results.
-On the other hand, it is important that your topic is not too narrow, as you will have a hard time finding enough information (or the required type of information), and not have enough issues to develop effectively.
+On the other hand, your topic mustn’t be too narrow, as you will have a hard time finding enough information (or the required type of information), and not have enough issues to develop effectively.
 In this situation, your paper may lack context and depth.

 Following are some examples of research questions and thesis statements that are problematic, and some suggestions for fixing them: